46 Sights in Ghent, Belgium (with Map and Images)

 Show sight on map

-St. Coleta's Church is a church in Ghent, Belgium.
+The Sint-Coleta Church is a church in the Belgian city of Ghent.
 The church is located in the south of the city center, between the Heuvelpoort and the railway.
 It is a neo-Gothic church with three naves and five bays, attributed to Auguste Van Assche or one of his followers.
 The crossing tower was built in 1911, to a design by Gerard De Meyer.
-The church stands between the other buildings and only ends with the front façade on the street side.
-In its 124 years of existence, this church has had only two organists who have each played the organ for a lifetime.
-The last of the two was Edgard Guns, who was a cantor-organist for more than 70 years.
+The church stands between the other buildings and only ends with the façade on the street side.
+In its 124 years of existence, this church has only had two organists, each of whom has played the organ for a lifetime.
+The last of the two was Edgard Guns who had been a cantor-organist for more than 70 years.

 Wikipedia: Sint-Coletakerk (NL), Heritage Website